 - You should have four different waste containers in your home: a black box and a green box for recycling, a brown bin for compost and a landfill bin.

 - Recycling is collected once a week and non-recyclables once a fortnight – your collection day can be found on the council website.
-You can download your collection calendar from the Bristol Waste Company website.
+To download your collection calendar and for further advice see the Student Info page on the Bristol Waste Company website.

 - If you live above a shop, access your property via an alley or have nowhere to keep a wheelie bin off the pavement you may have weekly bag collections for waste.
 Ask your landlord or contact Bristol Waste Company: firstname.lastname@example.org